Skip to main content

 Direct wallet methods

-You can also interact with contracts directly through wallet methods without generated classes:
+You can also interact with contracts directly through wallet methods without generated classes.
+This is useful for one-off calls or contracts you don’t want to check an ABI into the repo for:

 import { TaskContext } from "compose";